 Ontario Bar 2019 | JD University of Calgary 2015

-I use the law to advance systemic change for the most marginalized.
+I use law to advance systemic change for the marginalized.

 I practice primarily administrative law, which is the review of government decisions, actions, and inaction.
-This includes ministerial decisions and the rulings of administrative tribunals such as human rights tribunals and parole boards.
-I ensure these executive powers are exercised reasonably, fairly, and in compliance with the Charter and customary international law.
-When the government refuses to act or delays a decision, I ask the courts to compel them to act.
+This includes decisions made by Cabinet ministers and administrative tribunals, such as human rights tribunals and parole boards.
+I make sure they exercise their powers reasonably and obey the Charter and customary international law.
+If the government delays a decision or refuses to act, I turn to the courts to compel them to act.

-I also litigate in other areas to protect marginalized groups and vindicate human rights.
-This includes discrimination claims at human rights tribunals and civil lawsuits at federal and provincial courts.
+I also promote human rights through litigation in a wide variety of other legal arenas.
+This includes pursuing discrimination claims at human rights tribunals and bringing civil lawsuits in federal and provincial courts.

 Prior to joining Hameed Law, I worked at non-profit organizations.
-I advocated against unlawful population transfer and other international law violations at the Civic Coalition for Palestinian Rights in Jerusalem.
+I advocated against international law violations at the Civic Coalition for Palestinian Rights in Jerusalem.
 I coordinated the refugee sponsorship program for MCC Alberta in Calgary.
 And I advocated for the release of imprisoned journalists, political dissenters, and human rights defenders worldwide while at Freedom Now in Washington, DC.

 I have developed legal automation software to practice law more efficiently and improve access to justice.
 I have made some of this software publicly available, including LegalCite and the Federal Court E-Filing Assistant.